How to backup music: 3 different ways

 One of the good cloud-based music backup options is a Cloud Music Storage, which is free and allows you to store an unlimited number of songs.
 It can be installed on a variety of different devices and can even work offline.
 With a free account you can also sync and play up to 250 songs and access them from 5 different devices.
 A completely ad-free version (also, unlimited number of sync songs and 10 devices) will cost you $39.99 per year.
 It does not seem to be a lot considering that all your music files will be backed up and you will free up a lot of space on your Mac.

-Another great option is Loop, a part of VOX music player.
+Another great option is VOX Cloud, a part of VOX Premium music player.
 There is a number of things which define this cloud-based music storage:

 - it supports lossless formats and plays them in the original quality (FLAC stays FLAC).